|

 blew the TAC, its drugs and its virus out the sky

-(filleted for relevance you can read the TAC’s founding
+(filleted for relevance you can read the TAC’s

-affidavits hyperlinked to it).
-Professor Mhlongo filed a
+founding affidavits hyperlinked to it).
+Professor

 affidavit